 Oil paintings may attract dust due to old varnish, this was typically made from tree resin and as a natural product can decay and remain slightly sticky over decades and even centuries.

-Sometimes you may find that the dust is trapped under the varnished surface of an oil painting or acrylic painting, this would have happened in the artist’s studio and would require a full varnish removal by a professional conservator to clean.
+Sometimes you may find that the discolouration is trapped within varnish, in this case your artwork will require a full varnish removal by a professional conservator to achieve a clearer appearance.

-If your painting needs a deep clean or has dust trapped under the surface of the varnish, please get in touch with us for a no-obligation quote and recommendations via [email protected]
+If your painting needs professional cleaning by a trained conservator, please get in touch with us for a no-obligation quote and recommendations via [email protected]